chelsea-12/chelseaexamples/h4-encryption.md

 ![trusted key](https://github.com/chelsea-12/chelseaexamples/blob/main/Screenshot%202024-02-08%20144401.png)

 I then imported Alice's key (alice.pub) and verified it myself.
 Now both Alice and I have eachothers public keys so we can send messages to one another and sign them to ensure we know the message has been sent by that person.
 As Alice, I wrote a plain text message and encrypted it, ready to send.
 It was at this point that I realised I made a mistake, as I had initally started this exercise using Tero's example literally and then changed my mind half way through and made a new e-mail address.
-At this point I realised it would be easier just to stick with Tero's email address as this was what I created first!
+At this point I realised it would be easier just to stick with Tero's email address as this was what I created first, and I was having issues with establishing the trust towards Alice.

 ![encrypted message](https://github.com/chelsea-12/chelseaexamples/blob/main/Screenshot%202024-02-08%20150022.png)